Women’s Forum Frequently Asked Questions

 Let us know if you live near one of our existing chapters or if you are interested in starting your own group with our support.

 • Yes.
-The wForum Facilitator Guidebook makes group facilitation easy by providing group leaders with evidence-based resources, skills, and practices that have been used in our women’s groups for more than a decade to facilitate powerful and sustainable groups.
+The wForum Facilitator Guidebook makes group facilitation easy with evidence-based resources and skills practices that lead to enduring women’s groups over time.

-With questions on more than 50 topics for personal review and group discussion, the Women’s Forum Handbook brings your life experience into sharp focus.
-As you work through the book, you will explore your past, reflect on what’s present for you today, and make choices to move your life forward.
+The Women’s Forum Handbook offers 50 discussion guides that bring your life into sharp focus.
+Discussion topics invite you to reflect on what’s present for you today, observe past successes, and make choices to move your life forward.

 • As a course in women’s studies, the Handbook explores how feminine values, cultural norms, and individual experience shape a woman’s consciousness.

-• As a guide for group process, the Handbook outlines the principles and practices for a healthy and dynamic group relationship at all stages of your group’s development.
+• As a guide for group process, the Handbook outlines the principles and practices for a dynamic group relationship.

 • As a platform for group discussion, the Handbook takes the conversation to a deeper, more meaningful level where you feel more connected to yourself and others.

-The Facilitator Guidebook is an excellent resource for anyone who facilitates groups and for those who are interested in beginning their own chapters across the country.
+The Facilitator Guidebook is an excellent resource for anyone who facilitates groups.
 The Facilitator’s Guidebook will help you to:

 • Align group members to a shared purpose for meetings.